Alpaca Farming | Homesteading

 Commonly used is the heat index, which is simply a formula to estimate the risk of heat stress.
 The Heat Index can be estimated by adding the temperature (F) and percent humidity (%).
 Typically, a heat index of less than 120 is safe, 120 to one 180 creates possible problems, and greater than 180 is the range where animals are in the most danger.

-Move the animal into a shaded area of your homestead and hose the animal down with cool water, making sure that the animal is thoroughly soaked and not just wet on the surface, as the fibres can trap the heat and make things worse.
+Move the animal into a shaded area of your homestead and hose the animal down with cool water, making sure that the animal is thoroughly soaked and not just wet on the surface, as the fibers can trap the heat and make things worse.
 Try and get the animal to drink some water, and call your vet immediately.

-Alpaca Farming and Other Health Problems:
+Keeping Alpacas and Other Health Problems:

 An alpaca can suffer from: